-For most of us though we do work in a business environment, so is it necessary or even prudent to develop a strong signature style?
-Not necessarily, but clothing and style is all about being comfortable and confident with what you’re wearing and expressing the best version of you.
+For my friend her choice of career over the years has not been conventional – so corporate style is not something she has ever considered or practiced.
+Iris Apfel worked in interior design a fashion related business where creativity and style is revered.
+For most of us though we do work in a business environment so is it necessary or even prudent to develop a strong signature style?
+Not necessarily but clothing and style is all about being comfortable and confident with what you’re wearing and expressing the best version of you.

 Gold represents loyalty and responsibility.
 When your primary choice is for gold, the colour personality tests consider you an organiser.
 You love a peaceful environment, you value work and service oriented tasks.
 You have a greater degree of performance, stability and orderliness.

-- What does your ideal home look like?
-Again, thinking about that visual representation will give you more insight into your style influences.
+What does you ideal home look like?
+Again thinking about that visual representation will give you more insight into your style influences.

 Who are your style influencers?
 What are you style influences and what impact would you like to make through your visual impression?